shreyas-makes/ghost-in-a-shell/docs/shaping.md

 - `X2` is now sufficiently shaped through the continuity contract and workspace metadata model in [spike-c1-2-workspace-model.md](/Users/shreyas/Desktop/Projects/ghost-in-a-shell/spike-c1-2-workspace-model.md).
 - `X3` is now sufficiently shaped through the minimal companion UI model in [spike-x3-minimal-companion-ui.md](/Users/shreyas/Desktop/Projects/ghost-in-a-shell/spike-x3-minimal-companion-ui.md).
 - 🟡 `X4` remains historical exploration only and is not part of the selected v0 path.
+- 🟡 `X7` confirms that the intended save journey already works: run save inside Ghostty and persist the live setup, including the invoking pane when it is part of the real workspace.